-Lease liabilities
+Lease liabilities Lease liabilities

-2019
+2020 2019

-£m
+£m £m

-Up to 1 year 3.1
+Up to 1 year 1.1 3.1

-Up to 1 year 1 to 5 years 1.1
+1 to 5 years 0.9 1.1

-Over 5 years -
+Over 5 years - -

-4.2
+2.0 4.2

 In addition to the identified lease liabilities above, an amount of £nil million of lease commitments exist regarding the short-term leases.
 Given the applied practical expedient, these leases have not been included in the lease liabilities and are therefore not stated in the table above.